jayeshdesai4520/DBpedia-GSoC-2021/about.md

 User - Hi
 Bot - Hello!
 I am the DBpedia bot, How can I help you?
 User - Remove sparql executer
-Bot - succesfully removed SparqlExecuter from components list.
+Bot - successfully removed SparqlExecuter from the components list.
 ```
 <br />
-**To see current active component from your list you need to say "tell me an order of components list"** <br />
+**To see the currently active component from your list you need to say "tell me an order of components list"** <br />
 ```
 User - Hi
 Bot - Hello!
 I am the DBpedia bot, How can I help you?